 We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group's Trials Register comprising references identified from comprehensive electronic database searches and handsearches of relevant journals and abstract books of conference proceedings.

-Most recent search: 30 January 2017.
+Most recent search: 12 August 2019.

 Two authors independently screened papers, extracted trial details and assessed their risk of bias.
 The quality of the evidence was assessed using the GRADE criteria.